jannis-baum/Vivify/README.md

   are connected
 - various [customization options](docs/customization.md)
 - [produce nice looking PDFs](docs/pdfs.md) from Markdown
-- automatic parsing of Front Matter allowing for [custom usage](docs/front-matter.md)
+- automatic parsing of front matter allowing for [custom usage](docs/front-matter.md)

 If you need any additional features, feel free to [open an